 Looking to slide on snow another way?
-On January 10, 2015 enjoy free Nordic skiing and snowshoeing for beginners on Winter Trails Day.
-Winter Trails Day is a national program endorsed Ski Vermont and the Governor’s Council; it encourages children and adults to discover the great fitness and social benefits of these fun, easy-to-learn winter sports.
-Learn more at www.snowlink.com/wintertrails.aspx.
+January is also Winter Trails Months when folks can enjoy free Nordic skiing and snowshoeing for beginners.
+Winter Trails Month is a national program endorsed Ski Vermont and the Governor’s Council; it encourages children and adults to discover the great fitness and social benefits of these fun, easy-to-learn winter sports.
+Learn more at http://www.wintertrails.org/.

 Olympic Nordic skier and Vermonter Andy Newell also supports the Winter Trails initiative, so check out his video.